ramblingsofamaddeveloper/ramblingsofamaddeveloper/index.md

 Note to self:
  * profits are not shared fairly with engineers and
- * profits are not shared fairly among engineer.
+ * profits are not shared fairly among engineers.

 ## All sorts of fuckers